roytang/blog/content/page/misc/battle.md

 * Sam Raimi
     - (no Bruce Campbell) Drag Me To Hell -> Justin Long (Dodgeball, Galaxy Quest, Chipmunks)
     - (no Bruce Campbell) For the Love of the Game -> Costner, John C Reilly, Brian Cox
+    - (any Sam Raimi with Ted Raimi) -> (no Sam Raimi) Clear and Present Danger, Patriot Games via Ted Raimi
 * Samara Weaving
     - Ready or Not -> Andie McDowell (Groundhog Day)
     - Last Moment of Clarity -> Brian Cox (Braveheart, Bourne Identity/Supremacy)